ashloverscn/Vicidial-Scratch-Install-AlmaLinux-9.4-x86_64-Minimal-Server/README.md

 ## to enable package caching , this saves time and data later

-sudo sed -i '/^keepcache/d' /etc/dnf/dnf.conf && echo "keepcache=True" | sudo tee -a /etc/dnf/dnf.conf
+sed -i '/^keepcache/d' /etc/dnf/dnf.conf && echo "keepcache=True" | tee -a /etc/dnf/dnf.conf

 #set your own speific timezone under which you are